The last thing parents want to do is jeopardize their child’s public assistance benefits by leaving them a large inheritance.

-A Florida Special Needs Trust Allows You to Give All You Can to Your Child
+A Florida Special Needs Trust Allows You to Give All You Want to Your Special Needs Child Without Jeopardizing Public Assistance Benefits

 Our special needs planning team can explain how to structure your estate plan to protect your child, including: